soxand16/soxand16.github.io/index.md

 ## What is Unit Testing?

 **Testing**, in general coding terms, is the practice of writing code (in addition to your main code) that runs and checks the output of your main code.
 A **unit** refers to a peice of code (i.e a module, class, or function) that is isolated from other code.
-So putthing this together, **Unit Testing** is the practice of writting code to test isolated pieces of code.
+So puting this together, **Unit Testing** is the practice of writting code to test isolated pieces of code.

 ## Why Unit Testing?